dema-trading-ai/docs/docs/installation_and_updating/running.md

 cd <YOUR_DIRECTORY_NAME>
 ```

-Then, to run the engine, simply execute the following command:
+Then, to run the Engine, simply execute the following command:
 ```
 engine
 ```